huyph/stellar-ingest/doc/docker.md

 ## Advanced Docker usage

-For those who are more familiar with Docker, the container's _entry point_ calls the Java  virtual machine with  the correct  classpath set, while  its _command_ invokes the main function in  namespace `stellar_ingest.rest`, as it can be seen in _stellar-ingest_ [Dockerfile](../scripts/docker/Dockerfile):
+For those who are familiar with Docker internals, the container's _entry point_ calls the Java  virtual machine with  the correct  classpath set, while  its _command_ invokes the main function in  namespace `stellar_ingest.rest`, as it can be seen in _stellar-ingest_ [Dockerfile](../scripts/docker/Dockerfile):